ChrisMarshallNY/ITCB-master/README.md

 ## SDK VS. APPS

-The Magic 8-Ball game has been designed as a cross-platform "SDK," that abstracts Core Bluetooth, and four relatively independent apps that will be focused on each of the Apple platforms: [Mac OS X](https://apple.com/macos), [iOS](https://apple.com/ios)/[iPadOS](https://apple.com/ipados), [tvOS](https://apple.com/tvos), and [WatchOS](https://apple.com/watchos).
+The Magic 8-Ball game has been designed as a cross-platform "SDK," that abstracts Core Bluetooth, along with four relatively independent apps that will be focused on each of the Apple platforms: [Mac OS X](https://apple.com/macos), [iOS](https://apple.com/ios)/[iPadOS](https://apple.com/ipados), [tvOS](https://apple.com/tvos), and [WatchOS](https://apple.com/watchos).

 The apps are fully operational, and at "release quality."
 They are not "casual samples."
 They could (arguably) be submitted to the Apple App Store right now.